Chapter 34 BWV 36 Schwingt freudig euch empor

 For the first Sunday in Advent.

 Like the late chorale/fantasia cantata C 80, this work has a complicated history, not all of which is known.
 It is thought to have existed in five versions, originating as a secular cantata in 1725 and achieving its present form in 1731.
 However Wolff (p 283) lists it as a late member of the third cycle with a possible first performance in church in 1726.
+(Brief comments on Cs 36b and 36c may be found in chapter 99 of volume 1).

 Those who wish to pursue the complicated background to this work should consult Dürr (pp 80-83) and the concise account in Boyd (pp 444-445).
 Otherwise we can do no more than consider the work as it is generally performed today.
 C 36 is the third of three extant works composed for this Advent Sunday, the others being Cs 61 and 62.

 C 61 (vol 1, chapter 29) is precisely dated in Bach’s hand in the year 1714 although it was again pressed into service for the first Leipzig cycle (Dürr p 77).
 It is an excellent illustration of Bach’s experimental nature manifesting itself so early in his career.
 The opening movement is a skilfully adapted chorale-cum-French Overture, aptly creating a dignified setting for Christ’s entrance into this world.
 In retrospect, it may be viewed as an early template of the fantasias which were to dominate the second cycle.
-Pizzicato strings suggest the action of knocking at the door (bass recitative) and the final (truncated) chorale is set below a soaring violin counterpoint.
+Pizzicato strings (used most imaginatively) suggest the action of knocking at the door (bass recitative) and the final (truncated) chorale is set below a soaring violin counterpoint.

 C 62 (vol 2, chapter 27) is a chorale fantasia from the second cycle and it makes use of the same Advent chorale and verse as its predecessor.
-The opening movement, a model of conciseness, nevertheless has an edgy, almost nervous quality about it perhaps indicative of the sense of awe and wonder surrounding the virgin birth.
+The opening movement, a model of conciseness, nevertheless has an edgy, almost nervous quality about it, perhaps indicative of the sense of awe and wonder surrounding the virgin birth.

-Interestingly, the opening choruses of both Cs 61 and 62 are set in minor modes, in neither case conveying a sense of the uninhibited ecstasy which many might think appropriate for the celebration of the birth of the Saviour.
+Interestingly, the opening choruses of both Cs 61 and 62 are set in minor modes, in neither case conveying a sense of the uninhibited ecstasy which one might think appropriate for the celebration of the birth of the Saviour.
 We should also remind ourselves that Advent is the beginning of the Lutheran church year, although Bach’s first Leipzig cycles are grouped from the time of his appointment, commencing with the first Sunday after Trinity.

 Bearing in mind the secular roots of C 36, one perhaps should not attach particular significance to the fact that it is the only one of the three Advent cantatas to begin with a major-mode chorus.
-Nevertheless, the three-in-a-bar rhythm and numerous triplets may explain why Bach revived it as symbolism of the Holy Trinity.
+Nevertheless, the three-in-a-bar rhythm and numerous triplets may explain why Bach revived it, presumably as symbolism of the Holy Trinity.
 Triple time abounds in these works; the main fugal section of the chorus of C 61 is also 3/4 and the 6/4 time signature of C 62 is divisible into two groups of three.

 In its 1731 version C 36 is divided into two parts, each of which concludes with a four-part chorale setting.
 There are no recitatives; instead there are two additional settings of the closing chorale (movements 2 and 6).
 Thus, although no chorale melody is used in the opening chorus, four of the eight movements are based upon them, three on Luther’s Advent hymn tune and another (movement 4, closing Part 1) by Nicolai.